 Caffeine naturally occurs in 60 plants, which are used in many commercial products.
 Caffeine is in coffee beans, tea leaves and cacao pods, which are used to make chocolate.
 According to the U.S. Food and Drug Administration, approximately 80 percent of adult Americans consume 200 milligrams of caffeine daily.
 That's equivalent to one to two 5-ounce cups of coffee and is considered moderate caffeine use.
 Caffeine is also in many regular and diet sodas and has been shown to increase urine frequency because it stimulates the bladder.
 Its ability to increase urination is why diuretic manufacturers sometimes include in their products.

 Frequent urination may be caused by bladder irritants, and according to the Johns Hopkins Women's Center for Pelvic Health, carbonation, such as that in diet sodas, is one such irritant.
 You will urinate more after drinking a carbonated diet soda than you would if you drank a non-carbonated beverage.
 Other bladder irritants include artificial sweeteners -- used in all diet sodas -- spices and acids.

-If it appears you are suffering from an increased urine output due to the diet soda you drink, switch to other drinks.
+If it appears you have an increased urine output due to the diet soda you drink, switch to other drinks.
 Drink a refreshing glass of cold ice water.
-The body is 66 percent water and needs water to maintain fluid balance in which the body’s systems work and interact in sync.
+The body is 66 percent water and needs water to maintain fluid balance in which the body's systems work and interact in sync.
 Fruit juices, though sometimes high in sugar, provide vitamins and nutrients that sodas do not.
 If you must have diet soda, reduce how much you drink or switch to caffeine-free diet sodas.